booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A6/README.md

 ## Verifying Expected Application Behavior
 With our application in place, we can now proceed to verify it behaves as expected:
-1. Querying `https://localhost:16443/greetings` should yield a certificate error when queried without the client explicitly trusting the self-signed certificate contained in the application's keystore.
+1. Querying `https://localhost:16443/greetings` should yield a certificate error when queried without the client explicitly trusting the self-signed certificate.
 1. Repeating the first step with a client configured to explicitly trust the self-signed certificate should result in query success, with a short JSON-formatted greeting from the application's dummy REST endpoint being displayed as response payload.
 1. Attempting to invoke the endpoint via plain HTTP (`http://localhost:16080/greetings`) should result in an HTTP redirect response, redirecting clients to port `16443`.